 Concentrate watering efforts on the most important plants in the landscape such as shade trees, shrubs or plants that cannot be replaced easily.

 Also take into consideration the soil in which the plant is growing, Soil has a profound effect on how well your plants can handle drought periods.
 Typically, our home landscape soil is neither deep nor rich unless it has been amended.
 Often it is a thin and shallow soil that tends to dry quickly.
 Plants growing in your soil may show drought symptoms such as leaf wilting easily during the growing season.

-It is best to deliver water slowly to ensure the water soaks into the soil without running off.
+It is best to deliver water slowly to ensure the water soaks into the soil without running off and being wasted.
 An ordinary garden hose set at a slow trickle can work well.
 Using a soaker hose or sprinkler can also work.
 If you see surface runoff soon after you start, stop and let the water soak in and then continue to apply water in intervals that avoid runoff until the soil is moistened.
 It is best to water to a depth of between 8 and 12 inches for most woody plants.
 Use the screwdriver to probe the soil and verify that it slides in easily to that depth after watering.
-After watering also take time to refresh or replace mulch around plants if needed to reduce the evaporation of water from the soil during the rest of the winter season.
+After watering also take time to refresh or replace mulch around plants if needed to reduce the evaporation of water from the soil during the rest of the season.